uvaaland/cig_llnl_workshop/run_solver.md

 and monitor the job by typing `squeue`.

-This simulation will take about XX minutes to finish.
+The solver should take ~8 minutes to finish.
 Once the job is done, the results can be found in the `OUTPUT_FILES/` folder.
 Check the `OUTPUT_FILES/output_solver.txt` file to make sure that the solver ran successfully.